 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
-The organization is exposed to this risk mainly in respect of its accounts payable.
-This risk is reduced beacuse of considerable sums invested in term deposits.
+The organization is exposed to this risk mainly in respect of its receipt of funds from its customers and accounts payable.
+This risk is reduced because of considerable sums invested in term deposits.